ZhuGuoLiang-gi/CryoClass/README.md

-# Protein Classification from FASTA
+# Psychrophilic Microbe Prediction from Species Proteomes

-This script performs protein sequence classification.
-The input can be a single FASTA file or a directory containing multiple FASTA files.
-The script first generates protein embeddings using the ProtT5 model, then uses a trained PyTorch model for prediction, and outputs a CSV file.
+This script predicts whether a species is a psychrophilic (cold-adapted) microbe based on its proteome.
+The input can be a single FASTA file representing a species proteome or a directory containing multiple species proteomes.
+The script first generates protein embeddings using the ProtT5 model, then uses a trained PyTorch model for classification, and outputs a CSV file with the prediction results.

 ## Installation